 An app is a service or commodity just like anything else.
-If you were selling bread, you'd regularly offer customers tasters or discounts on different kinds of breads, or ask their opinions of new recipes.
+If you were selling bread, you'd regularly offer customers tasters or discounts on different kinds of bread, or ask their opinions of new recipes.
 If you ever run out of one flavor, you'd immediately let them know.

 Similarly with an app, the one with the best user experience and support will win customer loyalty.
 Where you need to excel is convenience, real-time updates and message automation.

-Lesson: While the guys at Pied Piper are finessing their application, they should look into adding customer care functionality into their app, for example push notifications, SMS alerts with reply, easy in-app support and more.
+Lesson: While the guys at Pied Piper are finessing their application, they should look into adding customer care functionality into their app, for example push notifications, SMS alerts with a reply, easy in-app support and more.

-Richard, owner of Pied Piper, was offered a $10 million buyout for his startup by Hooli CEO Gavin Belson.
+Richard, the owner of Pied Piper, was offered a $10 million buyout for his startup by Hooli CEO Gavin Belson.
 He decided instead to take less funding from a VC who offered to help grow his idea.
-Obviously this makes for better TV - option one would've given us maybe two episodes and that's it!
+Obviously, this makes for better TV - option one would've given us maybe two episodes and that's it!
 But also, one can learn from this that mentorship comes in many shapes and forms.

 Lesson: Don't be shy to lean on those with more experience than you and to gain (free) insights.
 Ours is an industry where people love giving back and sharing learnings and wisdom.
 Building an app is like building a house.
-You need to put a lot of thoughts into every single aspect of the construction and final experience.
+You need to put a lot of thought into every single aspect of the construction and final experience.
 If you take one thing from this article let it be this - focus on every aspect of user experience and customer service.
-If you get that right, you will have the competitive edge.
-For more ideas on how other software developers are integrating SMS into their applications, download our 101 uses for SMS guide.
+If you get that right, you will have a competitive edge.
+For more ideas on how other software developers are integrating SMS into their applications, download our 101 uses for the SMS guide.